ksindi/ksindi/working_with_kamil.md

 1. I've [written](https://github.com/ksindi/managers-playbook) thoughts on engineering management I live by.
 1. I love CI/CD because it [optimizes for iteration speed](https://erikbern.com/2017/07/06/optimizing-for-iteration-speed.html), which is crucial in a startup environment.
-1. I think [Amazon's Leadership Principles](https://www.amazon.jobs/en/principles) is the best document ever written on being a leader.
+1. I think [Amazon's Leadership Principles](https://www.amazon.jobs/en/principles) is the best document written on being a leader.
 1. I like monorepos, but I don't like monoliths or shared libraries that couple systems and development.
 1. I'm a fan of [log-based architectures](https://www.slideshare.net/KamilSindi/polylog-a-logbased-architecture-for-distributed-systems) over traditional service oriented architectures.
 Happy to chat more about it!